staffoffrost/lbdate/README.md

 lbDate.init(moment);
 ```

-> This will force "moment" to use LbDate's serialization automatically, resulting the same behavior for all date types in your application.
+> This will force "moment" to use LbDate's serialization automatically, resulting the same behavior serializing moment object.
 Also, when using `lbDate.restore()` it will revert any changes done to "moment".

 ### Options